 At Brigidine College, we believe in creating lifelong learners.

-Brigidine College is committed to following the Melbourne Declaration on Educational Goals for Young Australians December 2008
+Brigidine College is committed to following the Alice Springs (Mparntwe) Education Declaration December 2019.

 It has specific recommendations to ensuring the best learning outcomes for students in Middle School and Senior School and pathways beyond.